 - it teaches me to think of ‘us’ before ‘me’

 - I can see us practicing it for the rest of our lives (no changes needed for unemployment, reproduction, disability, etc.)

 The cornerstone of what makes this money management system work for us is that we are both reasonable and want what’s best for each other.
 We don’t get into tit-for-tat you-got-that-I-get-this arguments; we don’t bargain.
-We evaluate each of our spending decisions on its own merits and how it fits into our overall financial path without give consideration to which one of us might benefit more.
+We evaluate each of our spending decisions on its own merits and how it fits into our overall financial path without giving consideration to which one of us might benefit more.
 It also really helps that we share a car and our life is very simple so our communication about our finances is easy.

 What do you like and dislike about keeping joint finances with your spouse?
 What advantages do you see for other money management systems (joint with allowances, yours mine and ours, separate)?